 MP for Norwich North

 Alice Macdonald is the Labour (Co-op) MP for Norwich North, elected in July 2024.
-She has served on committees including the Pension Schemes Bill, the Sustainable Aviation Fuel Bill, the Data (Use and Access) Bill [HL], and the International Development Committee, reflecting a focus on pensions, data policy, and international development.
+She has served on several parliamentary committees, including the International Development Committee, and has been involved with committees tied to the Pension Schemes Bill, the Sustainable Aviation Fuel Bill, and the Data (Use and Access) Bill [HL].

 Generated 21 February 2026